Falon Mihalic, Windbloom. Permanent public artwork. Civic Art Collection City of Houston, Texas. Alief Community Center

 ARTIST STATEMENT 2026

-I am a sculptor based in Houston, Texas working in ceramics, painting, and environmental installation.
+I am a sculptor based in Texas working in ceramics, painting, and environmental installation.
 I take ephemeral natural systems and hidden ecologies like local weather and water bodies and I give them form by mapping, making, and building their fleeting qualities into permanent sculptures and paintings.

 My public art commissions tell the stories of fluctuating patterns and hidden ecologies.
 With my monumental artworks, I am revealing hidden ecological qualities and placing them at the forefront of the public’s imagination.